WillRuz/Stuff/README.md

 # Stuff

 This is just some code I may need or want for later use.
-Varies between some stuff I use for work and are allowed to upload, MATLAB projects, and Java Stuff
+Varies between some stuff I'm allowed to share for work or MATLAB projects and Java Stuff from school